wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

-Continuation of the War with the Creeks — Gen, Jackson's grand victory over them — they sue for peace — a treaty is concluded with them.
+Continuation of the War with the Creeks--Gen, Jackson's grand victory over them--they sue for peace--a treaty is concluded with them.